todthomson/intro-to-linux-dotnetcore-docker/Part1.md

 Login to your "new shiny" Linux VM and see if you can work out how to play a game of __Beneath a Steel Sky, Freeware CD Version__.

-The game files `bass-cd-1.2.zip` are available on the USB flash drive though you probably won't need them...
+The game files `bass-cd-1.2.zip` are available on the USB flash drive (you may be able to work out how to not need them)...

 You'll know you have it working when you see the following: